elevationsoftware/ecuss/README.md

 /jackson-core-2.6.3.jar
 ```

-In order to get hold of the described jars, please contact Elevation Software Tech support.
+Contact Elevation Software Tech support to get a production or trial copy of the necessary Jars.

-## Denpendencies
+## Dependencies

-This Angular library has the following dependencies:
+The Angular library has the following dependencies:

 | Items          | Description                                                              |
 | --------------- | -------------------------------------------------------------------------- |